 Howth is one of Dublin’s most visited suburbs, and it costs nothing to stroll around and take in this picturesque fishing village.
 As well as walks along the pier, you can check out the boats in the harbour and hike up Howth Head itself.
 Once you get to the scenic summit, you can stop for a picnic and marvel at the great views of Ireland’s Eye, a nearby island that acts as a bird sanctuary.

-15. London: Wander along the Thames
+15. Free in London: Wander along the Thames

 To see some of the top attractions in London for free, take a walk along the banks of the Thames.
 It won’t cost you a penny and it’s good exercise too!
 Why not start your walk at Tower Bridge.
 From here you’ll be able to take in the world-famous Tower of London.
 The Tate Modern, Westminster Bridge, an open-air book market and much more can also be enjoyed along this route.